codefellows/seattle-iOS-401d8/03-instagram-clone/class-12/README.md

 * Create the ability to apply filters to the original image and reset to the original image.
 * Implement `POST` of an image to CloudKit.
 * Embed the `HomeViewController` in a TabBarController.
+* Have at least 2 or more constraint-based animations in your UI.
+Choose whichever constraints you'd like, be creative.

 ### Stretch Goal:
 * Change from `Reset` to `Undo` and manually manage images to properly handle `Undo`ing of an applied filter(HINT: An array could hold all the images as they get filtered).